reshinto/Automate_Building_Projects/readme.md

 * Currently support python projects and Web projects using Javascript.
 * No installation of additional libraries are required.
 * This does not check for existing project prior to creating.
-   * If existing project already exist, and iif there are template data required to be added, data will just be appended to existing file.
+   * If existing project already exist, and if there are template data required to be added, data will just be appended to existing file.

 ## Tests
 * Tested on Mac OSX Mojave.